-Real imports of non-fuel goods recorded an increase, mainly driven by imports of industrial and non-durable consumer goods.
+Real imports of non-fuel goods recorded an increase, despite the drop in fuel imports, mainly driven by imports of industrial and non-durable consumer goods.

-The surplus of the services balance decreased mainly due to a shift from net receipts to net payments in the other services balance and, to a lesser extent, because of lower net receipts in the travel and transport balances.
-Non-residents' arrivals and receipts increased by 5.4% and by 3.9%, respectively.
+The surplus of the services balance decreased across all its components, mainly because of lower net receipts in the transport and other services balances.
+Non-residents' arrivals and receipts increased by 5.4% and by 4.4%, respectively.

-The transport surplus posted a decrease despite the improvement in the sea transport balance.
-Freight rates (based on the ClarkSea Index) decreased by 8.0% y-o-y; dry bulk rates decreased by 39.3% and tanker rates by 44.7%.
+The transport surplus posted a decrease.
+Freight rates (based on the ClarkSea Index) decreased by 5.6% y-o-y; dry bulk rates decreased by 34.3% and tanker rates by 39.5%.